AlexLabram/Bonsai/Courseware/README.md

-# Bonsai on a Budget
+# Bonsai Courseware

-This folder contains courseware relating to my "Bonsai on a Budget" workshop, as presented at Walworth Garden in April '23 and '24.
+This folder contains courseware relating to my "Bonsai on a Budget" workshop (presented at Walworth Garden) and other bonsai events from 2023 onwards.

 <details>